pradyumnac/Collection/README.md

 the following media types are supported:
 * Music (mp3, m4a, aac, wav, wma)
 * Ebooks (epub, mobi, pdf)
+	* Related files are based on name of files.
+	* This includes other versions of the ebook,opf and cover images)
 * Movies (avi, dat, divx, wmv)
+	* Related files are based on folder files

-Its very easy to add a file format to supoort in code
+Its very easy to add a file format to be supported from code end

 Technology:
 ============